Skip to Content

 General Tips for Caring for Minor Bug Bites

-The right treatment depends on your health and the specific situation, so always follow the guidance of your healthcare provider.
+The right approach depends on your health and the situation, so follow your healthcare provider’s guidance.
 For many minor bites, common comfort measures may include:

 • Gently washing the area with soap and water

-• Applying a cool compress to help reduce swelling and discomfort
+• Using a cool compress to reduce swelling and discomfort

-• Using over-the-counter topical products or oral medications as directed by the label or your healthcare provider
+• Using over-the-counter products as directed by the label or your healthcare provider

 If you have a known history of serious reactions to bites or stings, your healthcare provider may recommend additional precautions or emergency medications.